KROI: Early years

-By the fall of 1984, KZRQ was gone, as the station flipped to a beautiful music format with the KYND callsign (ironically, KKBQ-FM's previous incarnation).
+Z92, with its limited signal, was unable to make a dent against KKBQ, and barely showed up in the ratings, with a 0.3 share compared to KKBQ's 9.2 in the Fall 1984 Arbitron survey.
+On February 25, 1985, KZRQ flipped to a beautiful music format with the KYND callsign (ironically, KKBQ-FM's previous incarnation).
 On April 2, 1986, KYND flipped to classical music, first as KLEF, and then later KRTS.
 The change occurred to fill the void when KLEF (94.5 FM) flipped from classical to adult contemporary as KJYY.
 Due to the station's transmitter being located further away from Houston, the station simulcasted on KRTK for a time.
-KRTS finally got upgrades in the 1980s to a C2 (500 feet and 50,000 watts) at the intersection of US 59 and Texas 288 and then finally as a Class C1 (100,000 watts at 1,000 feet) in the 1990s.
+KRTS finally got upgrades in the 1980s, to a C2 (500 feet and 50,000 watts) at the intersection of US 59 and Texas 288 and then finally as a Class C1 (100,000 watts at 1,000 feet) in the 1990s.
 It currently is a C1 license (though at lower ERP) on the 2,000-foot Liverpool tower, close to KGLK's tower.

-Radio One purchased KRTS in September 2004, changed its calls to KROI, and flipped the station, first to a two-week long Hot AC format as simply "92.1 KROI" on September 15, and then to Regional Mexican as "La Mera Mera" on September 29.
-When that was unsuccessful, its owners, which mainly specialize in Urban radio formatted station ownership (with a majority African-American listener base), flipped it one more time to an urban gospel format branded as "Praise 92.1" at 6:45 p.m. on July 17, 2006.
+Radio One purchased KRTS in September 2004, changed its calls to KROI, and flipped the station, first to a two-week long hot adult contemporary format as simply "92.1 KROI" on September 15, and then to regional Mexican as "La Mera Mera" on September 29.
+When that was unsuccessful, its owners, which mainly specialize in urban contemporary radio formatted station ownership (with a majority African-American listener base), flipped it one more time to an urban contemporary gospel format branded as "Praise 92.1" at 6:45 pm on July 17, 2006.
 The first song on "Praise" was Why We Sing by Kirk Franklin & The Family.
 KROI was the flagship of the nationally syndicated Yolanda Adams Morning Show, which debuted March 2007.
 Outside of that, it was mainly jockless throughout the day except for several specialized programs on the weekends.